 Introductory quantum chemistry with an emphasis on applications.
 Fundamentals of quantum mechanics, potential wall, hydrogen atom, many-electron atoms, Hartree-Fock approximation, diatomic molecules, neutral molecules.
 Introduction to spectroscopy and computational chemistry methods.
-Note: Credit may be obtained for only one of CH 382, CH 492, or PHY 301.
+Note: CH 382 cannot be used towards a minor in Physics.
+Credit may be obtained for only one of CH 382, CH 492, or PHY 301.
 Prerequisites: MAT 115 and a minimum grade of C- in 3 credits of senior-level Chemistry.